ICT to Taiwan

 In general, output is generated by three main software categories:

-Gaming, digital animation and e-learning are expected to be the major drivers of the industry.
+Gaming, digital animation and e-learning are expected to be the major drivers of the industry in the future in Taiwan.
 Opportunities exist for Australian companies to provide and create digital content with and/or for broadcasters, mobile and wireless platforms, Internet platforms and multimedia software firms.
 In addition to cooperative arrangements, there are opportunities in human resource development.

 Capturing these opportunities will require strong links with local players in the market and there is already intense competition from established local and global vendors for major business opportunities in this national strategy.